cancelei/Capstone-M1-Event-Page/README.md

 - [❓ FAQ (OPTIONAL)](#faq)
 - [📝 License](#license)

-# 📖 Simple Hello Project <a name="about-project"></a>
+# 📖 Capstone Project <a name="about-project"></a>

-**Simple Hello Project** is simple project that includes a HTML file with corresponding CSS styling, and a backend setup that includes specific linters that verify Html/CSS files for auto-merge capability.
+**Event D-HTML Page** is simple project that includes a HTML file with corresponding CSS styling, and a backend setup that includes specific linters that verify Html/CSS files for auto-merge capability.
+It also has autogenerating parts that use Javascript with objects.

 ## 🛠 Built With Love and Passion<a name="built-with"></a>